Last updated on October 3rd, 2023 at 10:12 pm

 41. GEORGE TOWN

 Penang or Georgetown was an old British colony.
-Penang is the paradise for Malaysian cuisine.
+Penang is a paradise for Malaysian cuisine.
 You will enjoy the food in the local markets.
 You can go for a day trip to Batu Ferringhi by bus (30 minutes ride) and enjoying the beach.
 Penang is popular for the street art apart from the food.

 42. TAMAN NEGARA